 The Society grant will offer financial support for workshops in experimental psychology.
 A maximum of £4,500 may be awarded to any individual proposal.
-Awards may be used to contribute towards travel and maintenance of workshop participants, and other basic costs (eg printing) as specified in the budget.
+Awards may be used to contribute towards the maintenance of workshop participants and other basic costs (eg printing) as specified in the budget.
+EPS Grindley Grants can be used to support travel and accommodation to EPS Research Workshops, subject to the limits of that scheme.

 Only one application should be submitted in any given 12-month period (i.e. an unsuccessful application for a Research Workshop for the December deadline means the applicant should not submit another Research Workshop application until the next December deadline at the earliest).
 Furthermore, only one application can be submitted by an applicant, to any scheme, in a single round (i.e. an applicant cannot apply for both a Research Workshop and a Study Visit in the same round).